omcewan/readme-generator/README.md

  * [Questions](#Questions)

 ## Description
 This application is a professional README.md generator that is used to generate a README.md file for your projects and thus allowing you to focus on the more important thing, bringing your application to life.
 It is simple, straight forward and easy to use.
+Also here is a link to a viedo walkthrough demoing how the application functions, https://watch.screencastify.com/v/1irNDTerg6bxHYb50MMX.

 ## Built With
  * JavaScript